fchikwekwe/Reddit.js/README.md

 # Reddit.js

-Reddit clone project built at Make School.
+Reddit clone project built for Back-End Web 1.2 at Make School.

 ## About Reddit.js